 Iran, Morocco, Tunisia, Armenia, Algeria

 Total population: 2.68 billion people

-This group only has 0.19 paying customers per thousand visitors, a full 48 times less than group A+.
+This group only has 0.19 paying customers per thousand visitors, a full 48 times less than Group A+.
 Unfortunately, many countries in this group are very populous, like India (1.34 billion), Indonesia (286 million), Pakistan (204 million), Bangladesh (166 million), and the Philippines (107 million).
-To get a sense of scale, both GemBox and TestDome have more customers from Luxemburg (0.6 million) than from Indonesia (268 million).
-Software is eating the world, but it seems that it is eating western countries first.
+To get a sense of scale, both GemBox and TestDome have more customers from Luxemoburg (0.6 million) than from Indonesia (268 million).
+Software is eating the world, but it seems that it is eating Western countries first.

 India deserves special analysis.
 It is a huge English-speaking country but our companies get only 0.12 unique customers per thousand visitors.
 This is not a statistical fluke, as we get many visitors from India.
-“I don’t understand,” said our inbound sales guy, “we get many inquiries from India, I scheduled many demos to prospective Indian customers, but those leads never materialize into sales.”
+“I don’t understand,” said our inbound sales guy, “we get many inquiries from India and I schedule many demos to prospective Indian customers, but those leads never materialize into sales.”
 In the end, we just stopped treating any emails or demo requests from the Indian subcontinent as leads, and we just tell them that they can purchase online.
-I am not sure why conversions there are so low, maybe it’s because our prices are too high for that market, or businesses in India just don’t buy much software.
+I am not sure why conversions there are so low.
+Maybe it’s because our prices are too high for that market, or businesses in India just don’t buy much software.